 “I do not believe that the same number of people died in Poland, because the extent of the flooding was much greater,” said Bosak, who cited claims that flood victims who died in cars had been classified as road deaths.

-Those claims were rejected and condemned by the national commander of the police, Marek Boroń, who told broadcaster Polsat that Bosak was “misleading people, disinformation society”.
+Those claims were dismissed by the national commander of the police, Marek Boroń, who told broadcaster Polsat that “we will not comment on political speculation and what we have warned against from the very beginning, which is disinformation”.
 Tusk called Bosak’s remarks “exceptionally disgusting”.

 This week, the government appealed to Poles, including politicians, not to fall for and to spread disinformation regarding the floods.
 They claimed that evidence indicates Russian-linked accounts have been propagating false claims online.